thevikramray/django-blog-rest-api/README.md

 # STEPS TO USE THIS PROFILE REST API IN LOCALSERVER-

 👉 1--> INSTALL MINICONDA https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

-👉 2-->conda create -n test_env python=3.5.4
+ (next steps are commands that you need to enter in your terminal) 👉 2-->conda create -n test_env python=3.5.4
         (this will create a virtual env with python 3.5.4 without any packages) ##